Education, State and Society in South Asia

 Convenor: Dr Uma Pradhan

-What is education, and who counts as an ‘educated person in South Asia?
-Through a focus on India, Pakistan, Sri Lanka, Bangladesh, and Nepal, this course will enable students to critically consider the myriad ways in which education intersects with social and political ideas, institutions, and identities.
-It will capture diverse and competing educational experiences and trajectories; examine the process of construction and transmission of knowledge in different sites within and beyond institutions of formal education, and explore the interconnections between education, state, and society.
-These perspectives will shed light on the multiple ways in which processes of education intersect with socio-political ideas, institutions, and identities.
+How do we understand the ideas of education and an ‘educated’ person in South Asia?
+Through a focus on India, Pakistan, Sri Lanka, Bangladesh, Afghanistan and Nepal, this course will enable students to critically consider the myriad ways in which education intersects with social and political ideas, institutions, and identities.
+In each weekly sessions, we will critically examine distinct themes related to education and how they may help us understand the interconnections between education, state and society.
+We will explore the competing ideologies, notions of morality, and self-making projects that shape South Asian education practices, educations thoughts, and educational institutions.

 The main aim of the course is to (re-)examine education transformations in the context of larger social and political change, or the lack of it, in the region.
+By critically examining the ideas and practices of education, firstly, it encourages students to explore diverse meanings of education and educational trajectories in South Asia.
+And secondly, to appreciate the broader social and political context of state and society in South Asia.
 The course will also provoke students to think about South Asia as a unique site for theorizing the social and political dynamics of education in the contemporary world.

 Take a look at…